adblockplus/adblockplus/README.md

 - Allure reporter is used for displaying the results after the execution has been completed.
 The report can be generated and opened using the `npm run test:generate-and-open-report` command.
+- Screenshots of failing tests get saved to `test/end-to-end/screenshots`

 ### Compliance tests